rdpmakers/freeroot-KVM/README.md

 Then we will boot Ubuntu 22 with qemu!
 Yeah, you may hear this is as a silly thing, as we boot ubuntu in ubuntu.

+## How Does it work?
+- Simply installing qemu in Ubuntu 20 PRoot.
+- Download Ubuntu 22 file and user-data.
+- Boot the Ubuntu 22 with Qemu.
+- Enjoy it and install pterodactyl panel with cloudflare and connect minecraft with tailscale

 ## Prerequisites

 - Bash shell environment